 South African rusks can be an acquired taste, mostly because they don’t really have much of a distinct flavour.
 But you know what?
 This is why they complement a morning cup of joe so well.

 Rusks are crunchy and slightly sweet, but mostly nondescript and bland, truth be told.
 But they don’t conflict with the coffee flavour, and instead absorb it as you soak the tough biscuits in your mug of steamy hot java.
 Before we knew it, we found ourselves shunning the pedestrian bread and cereals to grab a couple of rusks every morning on our vacation.

 This became quite a problem once we came home, however.
-We don’t have rusks in Canada (not like the South African rusks anyway), and we had become, well, addicted is too strong a word.
+We don’t have rusks in Canada (not like the South African version, anyway), and we had become, well, addicted is too strong a word.
 But we had become accustomed to having a rusk or two with our morning coffee.
 And we found that we missed them.

 We searched the local grocery stores but had no luck; a few products were called “rusks” but weren’t the same thing that we had on our holiday.